affluent-bilby-classifieds/react-admin-and-postgraphile-playground/README.md

 ```

 ```
-postgres=# grant all privileges on database menudb to fruty;
+postgres=# grant all privileges on database menudb to postgres;
 GRANT
 ```
 ```